pyomeca/bioptim/README.md

 The `parameter_name` is the name of the parameter.
 This is how it will be referred to in the output data as well.
-The `function` is the function that modifies the biorbd model, it will be called just prior to applying the dynamics The signature of the custom function is: `custom_function(biorbd.Model, MX, **extra_params)`, where biorbd.Model is the model to apply the parameter to, the MX is the value the parameter will take, and the `**extra_parameters` are those sent to the add() method.
+The `function` is the function that modifies the biorbd model, it will be called just prior to applying the dynamics The signature of the custom function is: `custom_function(biorbd.Model, MX, **extra_parameters)`, where biorbd.Model is the model to apply the parameter to, the MX is the value the parameter will take, and the `**extra_parameters` are those sent to the add() method.
 This function is expected to modify the biorbd_model, and not return anything.
 Please note that MX type is a CasADi type.
 Anyone who wants to define custom parameters should be at least familiar with this type beforehand.